-Our model ensemble set up with the PMIP4 volcanic forcing reveals up to 25 years of surface cooling over land of the NH extratropics during summer and it also shows the distinct atmospheric circulation response pattern discussed before, for precipitation and evaporation at ~40°N, separating the Alps and Altai from the other tree-ring locations.
-The change in hydro-climate corresponds to the soil moisture availability for the trees and thus could have impacted tree ring growth (Bassett, 1964; Müller et al., 2016).
-Future studies are needed to further investigate the multi-model temperature temperature, atmospheric circulation, and hydro-climate response on the different regions for the trees in a multi-model context and investigate regional differences in the tree-ring records, as well as the response to tropical or and extratropical eruptions.
+Perhaps the century long lasting cooling may be only apparent in the Alps and Altai tree-ring records, as the cooling is a local feature occurring at high altitude of the mid-latitudes.
+Our model resolution is too coarse to fully capture the topography of the mountains in the Alps and the Altai, which could explain some model simulations deviation in these areas.
+Our model ensemble set up with the PMIP4 volcanic forcing reveals up to 25 years of surface cooling over land of the NH extratropics during summer and it also shows the distinct atmospheric circulation response pattern discussed before, for precipitation and evaporation at $\sim 40^{\circ}$ N, separating the Alps and Altai from the other tree-ring locations.
+The change in hydro-climate corresponds to the soil moisture availability for the trees and thus could have impacted tree ring growth.
+Future studies are needed to further investigate the multi-model temperature and hydro-climate response on the different regions for the trees, as well as the response to tropical or extratropical eruptions.

-620 5 Summary and Conclusions
+4 Summary and Conclusions

-In this study, we analyzed new climate model ensemble simulations from 520-680 CE with the MPI-ESM1.2 and eVolv2k MPI-ESM model and PMIP4 volcanic forcing.
-The aim was to get insights if a series of large-volcanic eruptions starting with the onset of the 536/540 CE double eruption event would lead to a century-long lasting cooling (LALIA) long lasting cooling in the mid 6th to 7th century in the Northern Hemisphere (NH).
+In this study, we analyzed new climate model ensemble simulations from 520-680 CE with the MPI-ESM1.2 and eVolv2k PMIP4 volcanic forcing.
+The aim was to get insights if a series of large volcanic eruptions starting with the onset of the 536/540 CE double eruption event would lead to a century-long lasting cooling (LALIA) in the mid 6th to 7th century in the Northern Hemisphere (NH).